Called to Accompany, Inspired by Faith

 Bringing Hope to those affected by Mental Illness

-We are an International lay association of the Christian faithful whose members are called to be a healing presence in the lives of people with mental illness.
-Members of the CMHM see Christ in those who live with a mental illness and help them find the pastoral support and services that they need.
+Members of CMHM see Christ in those who live with a mental illness and help them find the pastoral support and services that they need.

 “Christ took all human suffering on himself; even mental illness. . . whoever suffers from mental illness "always" bears God's image and likeness.”